-Pets are like kids — they’re adorable, loving, and friendly.
-But, they can wreak havoc on your home at a moment’s notice.
+Pets, like kids, can wreak havoc on your home at a moment’s notice.

 If you’ve ever lived with a pet, you understand that mishaps happen.
 Your dog spills water on your carpet, pees from excitement when you get home, or runs into your home with muddy paws.
 Plus, you can’t forget your enthusiastic cat who loves to scratch the carpet.

 It’s the typical day in the life of a pet owner.
 So, you’ll have to take a few extra measures to safeguard your carpet and floors.

 You can start by investing in a carpet pad for pets.

 As people who have lived with animals, we’d love to share what we’ve learned about carpet pads for pets.

 You Might Also Like: Five Practical Tips for Pet Proofing Your Home